What's the Best Pet Insurance for Older Dogs in New Zealand?

 Other cheap accident-only senior dog insurance plans plans include Tower's Accident-Only Plan ($25.61 to $27.91 per month with a 20% co-payment) and PD Insurance's Accident Plan ($27.51 to $32.14 per month with a $200 excess).

-Still though, the AcciPet Plan doesn't get more expensive because your dog gets older.
+Still though, the AcciPet Plan doesn't get more expensive as your dog gets older.
+See prices and comparisons of the New Zealand's cheapest pet insurance plans here.

 How Much Do Older Dogs Cost?